Roger Smith (footballer, born 1945)

 Roger William Smith (born 19 February 1945) is an English former footballer and football manager.

 A versatile player, he played 92 league games in a five-year career in the English Football League with Walsall and Port Vale, spending the 1965–66 season with Vale either side of two spells with Walsall.
-He then went to make 286 appearances over the course of six seasons in the Southern League with Nuneaton Borough.
+He then went on to make 286 appearances throughout six seasons in the Southern League with Nuneaton Borough.
 He later played for Atherstone Town, before briefly taking the management reins at Tamworth between April 1986 and February 1987.

 Playing career

 Walsall and Port Vale

 Smith began his career with Walsall after leaving Tamworth Grammar School.
 Bill Moore's "Saddlers" were relegated out of the Second Division in 1962–63, and struggled to avoid the relegation zone of the Third Division in 1963–64 and 1964–65.
 He scored twice in 53 appearances for the Fellows Park side.
 He dropped down to the Fourth Division when he joined Port Vale in July 1965.
-He was a first team regular at Vale Park throughout the 1965–66 season until he suffered an ankle injury in March 1966.
+He was a first-team regular at Vale Park throughout the 1965–66 season until he suffered an ankle injury in March 1966.
 He was released by manager Jackie Mudie in July 1966, having scored six goals in 33 league and cup games for the "Valiants", and immediately returned to former club to Walsall.
 Under the stewardship of Ray Shaw, the club posted a 12th-place finish in the Third Division in 1966–67.
 He then left the club for a second time.